 In a previous hearing, Boyd's lawyers filed a motion to hold the trial at a different venue, but that motion was denied.

 Court records show that Boyd, along with Lemarcus Davidson, Letalvis Cobbins, George Thomas, and Vanessa Coleman, carjacked, raped, tortured and killed the young couple in 2007.

 Davidson is on death row for his role in the crime.
 Cobbins is serving a life sentence without the possibility of parole plus 100 years.
 Thomas was sentenced to two consecutive life terms plus 25 years.
 Coleman is serving 35 years in jail.

-Boyd is the last of those implicated in the crime to be sentenced.
+Boyd is the last of those implicated in the crime to be potentially sentenced on state charges.
 The attorneys on his case requested his trial be delayed, and the judge on the case agreed.
-Boyd was charged and indicted on charges of first degree felony murder, first degree premeditated murder, especially aggravated robbery, especially aggravated kidnapping and aggravated rape.
+Boyd was charged and indicted on charges of first-degree felony murder, first-degree premeditated murder, especially aggravated robbery, especially aggravated kidnapping and aggravated rape.

 Follow WVLT News on Twitter for live updates from the courtroom.